 Dogs are very good at hiding their pain, but if something is really bothering them, they might start growling or nipping.
 Although this is perceived as aggressive behavior, it’s actually just a defense mechanism.

 Injured dogs, for example, have been known to bite their owners while they were trying to help, so it is important to be careful when handling a dog in pain.
-If you notice your older dog is starting to act aggressively out of the blue, chances are they are experiencing discomfort, pain, or even have an illness.
-Rather than trying to correct the behavior, make sure to take them to a vet to eliminate any medical condition that might be triggering it.
+If you notice your older dog aggression out of the blue, chances are they are experiencing discomfort, pain, or even an illness.

 Dog Breeds Predisposed to Aggression

 There are many misconceptions about different breeds, but the most prevalent ones are about a dog’s aggressive tendencies.
 You’ve probably heard it already.
 There are dangerous breeds, such as Pitbulls, Dobermans or Rottweilers, who are specifically bred to be bloodthirsty and aggressive.

 The truth is… It’s a myth.
 There is no such thing as most aggressive dog breeds or least aggressive dog breeds.
 And it’s not just my personal opinion: scientists have proved this time and time again.